rakshita003/CSI4107-Information-Retrieval-and-the-Internet/README.md

 # CSI4107-Information Retrieval Course

-## Course Overview

-- **Course Name:** CSI4107 Information Retrieval
-- **Institution:** University of Ottawa
-- **Term:** Winter-2023

-This repository contains materials for the Information Retrieval course (CSI4107) taught by Dr. Diana Inkpen at the University of Ottawa.
+This repository contains materials for the Information Retrieval course (CSI4107) taught by Dr. Diana Inkpen at the University of Ottawa in winter 2023.
 The course covers the following topics:

 - Basic principles of Information Retrieval
 - Indexing methods